Israel

 Israel's deposit law requires a fully refundable deposit on most single-serve beverage containers, to improve cleanliness and reduce litter; to reduce waste quantities and landfill volume; and to encourage recycling and reuse of beverage containers.

-Law Summary Israel Deposit Law on Beverage Containers
+Law Summary Israel Beverage Container Deposit Law

 Date Implemented October 1, 2001